GuilleAngulo/movie-bot/README.md

 ```

 ### The Movie Database API Credentials
 To have access to TMDb API is essencial to have an API Key in order to make use of their services.
-Is as simple as [sign up here](https://www.themoviedb.org/account/signup), copy your API Key and paste it at **'services/moviedb-api.js'** at the two functions params:
+Is as simple as [sign up here](https://www.themoviedb.org/account/signup), copy your API Key and paste it at **services/moviedb-api.js** at the two functions params:
 ```
 params: { api_key: YOUR_API_KEY ...
 ```

 ### Algorithmia account
-After creating a free account [here](https://algorithmia.com/signup), copy your API Key at your account menu and paste it at **'services/text.js'(line 41)**:
+After creating a free account [here](https://algorithmia.com/signup), copy your API Key at your account menu and paste it at **services/text.js (line 41)**:
 ```
 const algorithmiaAuthenticated = algorithmia(YOUR_ALGORITHMIA_API_KEY);
 ```

 ### IBM Cloud Service Account
 Is possible to create an account [here](https://cloud.ibm.com/registration).
 After that, is required to create the [Natural Language Understanding service](https://cloud.ibm.com/catalog/services/natural-language-understanding).
-Finally, at the admin page of the service, there is a a tab named 'Service credentials' where you can copy all the values into a document and name it as **'watson-nlu.js'** at **'credentials'** folder.
+Finally, at the admin page of the service, there is a a tab named 'Service credentials' where you can copy all the values into a document and name it as **'watson-nlu.js'** at **credentials** folder.